-Another great idea to make your life even easier is to have a frozen meal swap with friends.
-You can do this one of two ways: One way is to invite (with Evite of course) your friends to your home.
+Another great dinner prep idea to make your life even easier is to have a frozen meal swap with friends.
+You can implement this one of two ways.
+The first way, invite friends to your home.
 Everyone brings ingredients to make a meal of their choice that is freezer friendly (enough to share with however many friends are joining in on the fun).
-Then you all help with the cooking, family portions are placed into gallon zip lock bags ready to freeze, and everyone goes home with a variety of meals to freeze and enjoy throughout the month.
+Then you all help with the cooking, family portions are placed into gallon zip-lock bags ready to freeze, and everyone goes home with a variety of meals to freeze and enjoy throughout the month.

 Another way is for everyone to make something at home (enough to share family portions with anyone participating), freeze them, and swap them with friends.
 This way, you might have made a huge batch of soup, but you might end up with soup, enchiladas, lasagna, and a chicken casserole.